uschtwill/re-employment-kraken/docs/setting-up-notion-integration.md

 That's it, you're done. `re-employment-kraken` should now create entries on your Notion board.

 Feel free to add more properties to your database/entries via the UI and create as many different status columns as you need for your process/funnel.
+And of course you can also just add cards to the board yourself manually.

 <!-- Links -->